RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	the	cloud	service	integrator	is	responsible	for connecting	and	integrating	existing	systems	and	services	within	a cloud	environment.

-### Question # 28 - Your	company	has	undertaken	a	full	study	of	moving	services	to	a	cloudenvironment,	but	due	to	budget	constraints,	the	project	has	been	delayed.
+### Question # 28 - Your	company	has	undertaken	a	full	study	of	moving	services	to	a	cloud environment,	but	due	to	budget	constraints,	the	project	has	been	delayed.
 You	now	have	received	budget	money	and	a	demand	that	the	cloud services	be	set	up	as	soon	as	possible.
 Which	cloud	service	category would	be	your	best	option	under	the	circumstances?
 A.	Private
 B.	Community
 C.	Hybrid
 D.	Public
 Answer: D.

-Public	cloud	services	are	the	quickest	and	easiest	to	set	up	and begin	using.
+**Public	cloud	services	are	the	quickest	and	easiest	to	set	up	and begin	using**.
 Most	public	cloud	systems	will	be	totally	automated	from a	self-service	portal,	with	only	the	need	for	a	credit	card	to	establish an	account	and	begin	allocating	resources.

 A	is	incorrect	because	a	private	cloud	would	be	offered	by	an organization	for	its	own	internal	services,	or	it	would	something	that’s procured	via	contract	with	a	provider.
 It	is	not	something	that	could	be established	as	quickly	and	easily	as	a	public	cloud	would.